 2. Applying for a real estate license with a criminal record in Colorado

-People applying for a realtor license in Colorado are required to provide fingerprints through IdentoGO Fingerprint Services.
-The fingerprints will then be used to conduct background checks with the Colorado Bureau of Investigation (CBI) as well as the Federal Bureau of Investigation (FBI).
-(See the background check instructions here.)
+If you are applying for a realtor license in Colorado, you are required to provide fingerprints through IdentoGO Fingerprint Services.
+The fingerprints will then be used to conduct background checks with:

-The Commission then makes case-by-case determinations regarding whether to grant a license to an applicant with a criminal history.
-A majority of the Commission (which would be three out of its five members, called a “quorum”) is required to deny a license.2 Obviously, applicants with a minor misdemeanor conviction are more likely to get a license than applicants with a history of fraud or theft felonies.
+The Commission then makes case-by-case determinations regarding whether to grant a license to you if you have a criminal history.
+A majority of the Commission (which would be three out of its five members, called a “quorum”) is required to deny a license.2

-Also note that the Commission may deny people licenses who have not been forthcoming about their criminal histories on their application, even if the criminal history would not otherwise have been disqualifying.4 Applicants with expunged or sealed records are encouraged to talk with an attorney to discuss whether to reveal those records on the application.
-(Read further about Colorado record seals and Colorado record expungements.)
+Also note that the Commission may deny you a license if you have not been forthcoming about your criminal history on your application, even if the criminal history would not otherwise have been disqualifying.4 If you have an expunged or sealed record, you are encouraged to talk with an attorney to discuss whether to reveal those records on the application.

 3. Discipline for real estate agents following a criminal conviction in Colorado

-Licensed realtors who get convicted of any of the following offenses are vulnerable to disciplinary punishments by the Real Estate Commission:
+If you are a licensed realtor who gets convicted of any of the following offenses, you are vulnerable to disciplinary punishments by the Real Estate Commission:

-- fraud in obtaining property or services (such as the Colorado crime of check fraud)
+- fraud in obtaining property or services (such as check fraud)

 - fraudulent and deceptive sales and business practices